hirofumishiba0301/goodeo-29629/README.md

 - has_many :tags through vedeo_tags
 - has_many :vedeo_tags
 - has_many :favorites
-- has_many :playlists through :vedeo_playlists
+- has_many :playlists, through: :vedeo_playlists
 - has_many :vedeo_playlists

 ## tags テーブル